kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDocument.md

 }
 ```

-Creates a new `KuzzleDocument` object with the last version of this document stored in Kuzzle.
+Creates a new `Document` object with the last version of this document stored in Kuzzle.

 ### refresh([options], callback)